The test determines:

 During a stress echocardiogram, you wear small patches (electrodes) on your chest.
 The electrodes are attached to an electrocardiogram (EKG) monitor.
 This measures your heart's electrical activity during the test.
 A sonographer measures your resting heart rate and blood pressure.
 This is called a resting EKG.

 Next you will have an echocardiogram (echo).
 An echocardiogram is a test that uses sound waves to create a moving picture of your heart.
 The test shows the size and shape of your heart.
-It also shows how well your heart chambers and valves are working.
-It is mainly used to identify areas of poor blood flow to your heart.
-These are caused by a narrowing of your coronary arteries.

 A device called a transducer is moved back and forth over your chest.
 The transducer sends special sound waves through your chest wall to your heart.
 The sound waves bounce off the structures of your heart.
 A computer converts these sound waves into pictures on a screen.